 Short Bowel Syndrome

 Short Bowel Syndrome affects an estimated 20,000-40,000 people in the United States and Europe and results from extensive intestinal resection due to chronic Inflammatory Bowel Disease (IBD), acute events such as trauma, mesenteric infarction, bariatric surgery or congenital abnormalities.
-SBS results in a malnutrition syndrome characterized by diarrhea, dehydration, weight loss, ultimately leading to the need for intravenous parenteral support that provides the nutrients and fluid supply required for survival.
+SBS results in a malnutrition syndrome characterized by diarrhea, dehydration and weight loss, ultimately leading to the need for intravenous parenteral support that provides the nutrients and fluid supply required for survival.

 To survive, patients with severe forms of SBS require parenteral support (PS), the intravenous delivery of essential nutrients, calories and fluids.
 For some patients, PS must be delivered for 10 to 15 hours per day and up to 7 days per week, which represents a significant burden that severely diminishes quality of life.
-In addition, people receiving chronic PS are exposed to increased rate of liver disease, a condition known as intestinal failure-associated liver disease, and to an increased risk of infections due to the chronic presence of an infusion port positioned in a central vein.
+In addition, people receiving chronic PS are exposed to increased rates of liver disease, a condition known as intestinal failure-associated liver disease, and to an increased risk of infections due to the chronic presence of an infusion port positioned in a central vein.

 Apraglutide is designed for SBS patients who require chronic parenteral support.